List of tallest buildings and structures in Belfast: Tallest structures

+Tallest buildings

+This list ranks buildings in Belfast that stand at least 200 m (656 ft) tall, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.

 Tallest non-habitable buildings

 List of tallest non Habitable buildings over 45m tall in Belfast.
 Non-Habitable building refers to a building where most of the height is taken up by an architectural feature which is not habitable such as a spire, or storage space.

 Tallest demolished

 Tallest buildings and structures in Belfast over 45m to have been demolished.